Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Introduction

+The above works focus on the vanilla TD learning rule.
+Our work adds to this literature by providing an understanding of the \textit{robustness} of TD learning algorithms subject to structured distortions.

-\textbf{Related Work.} A variety of both scalar~\cite{seide,wen,bernstein,qsgd}, and vector~\cite{mayekar,gandikota} quantization schemes have been explored for optimization.
-When the output of the compression operator is not an unbiased version of its argument, naively compressing gradients can lead to diverging iterates~\cite{reddySignSGD,beznosikov}.
-In~\cite{stichsparse,alistarhsparse}, and later in ~\cite{reddySignSGD,kostina}, it was shown that the above issue could be ``fixed" by using a mechanism known as error-feedback that exploits memory.
+$\bullet$ \textbf{Communication-Efficient Algorithms for (Distributed) Optimization and Learning.} In the last decade or so, a variety of both scalar~\cite{seide,wen,bernstein,qsgd}, and vector~\cite{mayekar,gandikota} quantization schemes have been explored for optimization/empirical risk minimization.
+In particular, an aggressive compression scheme employed popularly in deep learning is gradient sparsification, where one only transmits a few components of the gradient vector that have the largest magnitudes.
+While empirical studies~\cite{emp1,emp2} have revealed the benefits of extreme sparsification, theoretical guarantees for such methods are much harder to establish due to their \textit{biased} nature: the output of the compression operator is not an unbiased version of its argument.
+In fact, for biased schemes, naively compressing gradients can lead to diverging iterates~\cite{reddySignSGD,beznosikov}.
+In~\cite{stichsparse,alistarhsparse}, and later in~\cite{reddySignSGD,kostina}, it was shown that the above issue can be ``fixed" by using a mechanism known as error-feedback that exploits memory.
 This idea is also related to modulation techniques in coding theory~\cite{Gray}.
+Recently, \cite{beznosikov} and \cite{lin_comp} provided theoretical results on biased sparsification for a master-worker type distributed architecture, and \cite{mitraNIPS} studied sparsification in a federated learning context.
+For more recent work on the error-feedback idea, we refer the reader to~\cite{EF1,EF2}.

-Our work can be seen as the first analog of the above results in general, and the error-feedback idea in particular, in the context of online, iterative algorithms for RL.
+Our work can be seen as the first analog of the above results in general, and the error-feedback idea in particular, in the context of iterative algorithms for RL.

+Finally, we note that while several compression algorithms have been proposed and analyzed over the years, fundamental performance bounds were only recently identified in \cite{mayekar}, \cite{gandikota}, and \cite{kostina}.
+Computationally efficient algorithms that match such performance bounds were developed in \cite{saha}.
+While all the above results pertain to static optimization, some recent works have also explored quantization schemes in the context of sequential-decision making problems, focusing on multi-armed bandits~\cite{hanna,mitrabandits,pase}.